beenotung/graceful-playwright/README.md

 - auto restart page when `page.goto()` crashed with `/page crashed/i` error

+- helper method to auto retry when failed with `/The object has been collected to prevent unbounded heap growth/i` error

 - support restarting page from `Browser` or `BrowserContext` instance

 - support wrapping existing `Page` instance